-Buscalan: Paying Homage to the Legendary Whang-Od
+Buscalan: Paying Homage to Whang-Od

 From the mountainous Cordillera, nests a small village of Butbut Tribe named Buscalan.
 Butbut Tribe is known as warriors and headhunters, wherein they were tattooed as a trophy.
 Eventually, the government prohibited headhunting, but other traditions such as batok or ancient tattooing continue.
 In this village also found the tribe’s ‘celebrity’ and the ‘last’ mambabatok, Whang-Od.

 Her contribution to culture and tradition is the reason why a tiny village such as Buscalan is visited frequently.
 In fact, most of the tourists going there are longing to see and to be tattooed by her.